PaulESantos/RDataScience/Quickstart_RPackages.md

 ## Junk drawer: /inst/extdata

-Particularly when sharing code for a single paper, it can be helpful to include a variety of auxilary files used for this or that.
+Particularly when sharing code for a single paper, it can be helpful to include a variety of auxiliary files used for this or that.
 Maybe they're scripts you use with the package, or data you're too lazy to write documentation for, or notes to future you.
 For these, create the inst/ folder in your root directory, and the extdata/ folder in that.
 Put anything you like there.

 It can be helpful to access those files when the package is installed with something like: